-- 9. The ability to plan, deliver and critically evaluate effective sport and physical activity coaching interventions taking account of the diverse needs of customers, clients and stakeholders across diverse sport sector settings. - 10.
-A critically reflective ability to utilise effective listening, negotiation, persuasion and networking skills to develop an effective career in sport. - 11.
-A critical ability to select and use appropriate quantitative and qualitative techniques for data collection, presentation, analysis and problem solving. - 12.
-A critically reflective ability to lead and manage real-world sport projects and events.
+- 9. The ability to plan, deliver and evaluate effective sport and physical activity coaching interventions, individually and in groups, taking account of the diverse needs of customers, clients and stakeholder across diverse sport sector settings. - 10.
+The ability to utilise effective communications and networking skills to build relationships with key individual and organisations in the sports industry. - 11.
+The ability to understand and apply appropriate quantitative and qualitative techniques for data collection, presentation and analysis; - 12.
+The ability to lead or assist with real-world sport projects and events.